-When the government sues the sponsor, it can collect enough money to reimburse any public agencies that have given public benefits to the immigrant.
-When the immigrant sues, he or she can collect enough money to bring his or her income up to 125% of the amount listed in the U.S. government’s Poverty Guidelines (as shown in the chart in Form I-864P).
+When the government agency sues the sponsor, it can collect enough money to reimburse any public benefits paid to the immigrant.
+When an immigrant sues, they can collect enough money to bring their income up to 125% of the amount listed in the U.S. government's Poverty Guidelines (as shown in the chart in Form I-864P).

 The sponsor's responsibility lasts until the immigrant becomes a U.S. citizen, has earned 40 work quarters credited toward Social Security (a work quarter is about three months, so this means about ten years of work), dies, or permanently leaves the United States.
 If the immigrant has already been living in the U.S. and earned work credits before applying for the green card, those count toward the 40.